-I compared recruitment of Rvs in the different cells.
 As shown in Fig.2.11C, 1x BAR is recruited at low copy numbers compared to WT .
 Maximum molecules recruited is 57 +/- 9.9, about 50% that of WT.
-Duplication of the BAR domain in 2x BAR increases this recruitment to 90.58 +/- 9.6.
-Compared to WT, recruitment of BAR domains increases to 62%.
+The recruitement of the BAR domain in 2x BAR increases to 90.58 +/- 9.6 compared to….
+Compared to WT, recruitment of BAR domains in … increases to 62%.

-Sla1 moves inwards at a rate of about 26nm/s.
+In WT cells Sla1 moves inwards at a rate of about 26nm/s.
 While duplication of the full-length Rvs genes does not change the rate of inward movement of Sla1, total rate of inward movement is reduced to 13.3nm/s in 1x BAR case.
 This rate increases to about 18nm/s in the 2x BAR case.
 Adding BAR domain increases the speed of inward movement, as well as depth to which Sla1 moves.
-Sla1 centroid in rvs167 deleted cells shows a movement similar to 1x BAR case.
+Sla1 centroid in rvs167∆ cells shows a movement similar to 1x BAR case.
 Rvs167 dynamics similar to WT can also be recapitulated by adding increasing amounts of Rvs167 (Fig.2.11B,C).
-This shows that shallow invaginations of the rvs167Δ can be rescued by recruiting only BAR domains of Rvs167.
+This result shows that shallow invaginations of the rvs167Δ can be rescued by recruiting only BAR domains of Rvs167.